raspibolt/raspibolt/lnd.md

   ```

 You're set!
 Each time you'll open a new channel or close a channel, the backup file in the thumbdrive will be updated.

+### (Optional) Automatic SCB to remote location

+The thumbdrive-based setup protects the backup from a SSD drive failure.
+However, it does not protect against a situation where both the SSD drive and USB thumbdrive are destroyed at the same time (*e.g.* fire, food, etc.).

+To protect against this situation, it is necessary to send the backup to a remote location.
+For example, [this bonus guide](https://raspibolt.org/bonus/lightning/static-backup-dropbox.html) explains how to automatically send the backup to your Dropbox.

 ---